marcinycz/paper_rock_scissors/README.md

-<h2>Application in which we can play the popular game "paper rock scissors".<h2/>
+<h2>Application in which we can play the popular game "paper-rock-scissors".<h2/>

 https://user-images.githubusercontent.com/79772379/172076126-701fa286-882b-4307-bc59-60ab3436231d.mp4